 Build number sense with “Ten Red Apples”

-The book provides good illustrations counting down from ten apples to one apple on the tree.
+The book provides good illustrations for counting down from ten apples to one apple on the tree.

 “Ten red apples hanging on the tree.
 Yippee, fiddle-dee-fee!